gradle/gradle/design-docs/dependency-management.md

 - Change `IdeDependenciesExtractor` and `JavadocAndSourcesDownloader` to use the resolution result to determine the project and external dependencies.

+## Story: Allow the source and Javadoc artifacts for an external Java library to be queried (✓)

+This story introduces an API which allows the source and Javadoc artifacts for a Java library to be queried

+- Should be possible to query the artifacts as a single batch, so that, for example, we will be able to resolve and download artifacts in parallel.
+- The API should expose download failures.
+- A component may have zero or more source artifacts associated with it.
+- A component may have zero or more Javadoc artifacts associated with it.
+- Should introduce the concept of a Java library to the result.
+- Should have something in common with the story to expose component artifacts, above.
+- Initial implementation should use the Maven style convention to currently used by the IDE plugins.
+The a later story will improve this for Ivy repositories.

+### Test cases

+- Query the source artifacts only
+- Query the Javadoc artifacts only
+- Query which artifacts could not be resolved or downloaded.
+- Caching is applied as appropriate.

+## Story: IDE plugins use new artifact resolution API to download sources and javadoc (✓)

+This story changes the `idea` and `eclipse` plugins to use the resolution result to determine the IDE classpath artifacts.

+- Change `IdeDependenciesExtractor` and `JavadocAndSourcesDownloader` to use the resolution result to determine the source and Javadoc artifacts.
+- Should ignore project components.

+## Story: Dependency resolution uses conventional schemes to locate source and Javadoc artifacts for Ivy modules (✓)

+This story improves the convention used to locate the source and Javadocs to cover some common Ivy conventions.

+### User visible changes

+Source artifacts contained in a 'sources' configuration in ivy.xml will be now be automatically downloaded and linked into an IDE project.
+Similar for javadoc artifacts in a 'javadoc' configuration.

+### Implementation

+* Make it possible to use ResolveIvyFactory to create a DependencyToModuleVersionResolver without a configuration: use a default ResolutionStrategy and supplied name.
+* Create a `DependencyMetaData` for each supplied `ModuleComponentIdentifier`, and use this to obtain the ModuleVersionMetaData for the component.
+    * Fail for any other types of `ComponentIdentifier`
+* Add a new method: `ArtifactResolver.resolve(ModuleVersionMetaData, Class<? extends JvmLibraryArtifact>, BuildableMultipleArtifactResolveResult)`
+    * Note that this is a transitional API: long term the second parameter may be generalised in some way
+    * `BuildableMultipleArtifactResolveResult` allows the collection of multiple downloaded artifacts of the type, or multiple failures, or a combination.
+* Add a method to `ModuleVersionRepository` that provides the `ModuleVersionArtifactMetaData` for candidate artifacts given a particular ModuleVersionMetaData + JvmLibraryArtifact class.
+    * This method should not require remote access to the repository.
+    * For `MavenResolver` and `IvyDependencyResolverAdapter`, this would return artifacts defined with the appropriate classifiers.
+    * For `IvyResolver`, this would inspect the `ModuleVersionMetaData` to determine the candidate artifacts.
+    * This method should be used to implement the new `resolve` method on `UserResolverChain.ModuleVersionRepositoryArtifactResolverAdapter`.

+### Test cases

+* Where ivy.xml contains a 'sources' and/or 'javadoc' configuration:
+    * Defined artifacts are included in generated IDE files
+    * Defined artifacts are available via Artifact Query API
+    * Detect and report on artifacts that are defined in ivy configuration but not found
+    * Detect and report error for artifacts that are defined in ivy configuration where download fails
+* Use ivy scheme to retrieve source/javadoc artifacts from a local ivy repository
+* Resolve source/javadoc artifacts by maven conventions where no ivy convention can be used:
+    * Flatdir repository
+    * No ivy.xml file for module
+    * Ivy module with no source/javadoc configurations defined in metadata
+* Maven conventions are not used if ivy file declares empty sources and javadoc configuration

 ## Story: Dependency resolution result exposes a consumer that is not a module version

 This story exposes different kinds of consumers for a dependency graph.
 The consumer is represented as the root of the dependency resolution result.